iamyourmajesty/HeadlinesOfDay/README.md

-# Meme Share
+# Headlines Of Day

 ## *Prince Pandey*

-**Meme Share** promotes the user to read and share memes from redit.
+**Headlines Of Day** promotes the user to read headlines of that moment going all around the world.

-Time spent: **5** hours spent in total
+Time spent: **7** hours spent in total

 ## Functionality

 The following **required** functionality is completed:

-* [x] User can prees next button to see the next meme.
+* [x] User can scroll down for further news.
+* [x] The user see different news on scrolling down.
-* [x] The user see loaded meme on screen and he/she can repeat the process for more memes.
+* [x] The user can read more about the headline by just clicking on that headline.
-* [x] The user share any meme of his/her choice through any messaging app/website by pressing share button.

 The following **extensions** are implemented:

 * [x] Custom colors selected
 * [x] api call used through volley
+* [ ] Recycle view is implemented

 ## Video Walkthrough